stormlightlabs/volt/docs/overview.md

 # Framework Overview

-Volt.js is a lightweight, hypermedia based reactive framework for building declarative UIs.
+VoltX is a lightweight, hypermedia based reactive framework for building declarative UIs.

 It combines HTML-driven behavior via `data-volt-*` attributes with signal-based reactivity.